alrpal/TinyETL/README.md

 ## Overview

 TinyETL is designed to make data movement simple and efficient.
-Point it at a source and target, and it will automatically detect the schema, create necessary tables, and trans### License
+Point it at a source and target, and it will automatically detect the schema, create necessary tables, and translate data from source to desination.
+TinyELT is fast sub 20mb binary that will run on Linux, MaxOS, and Windows.

+### License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-For commercial SaaS or hosted product usage, please contact licensing@tinyetl.com for additional commercial licensing terms.ur data in optimized batches.
+For commercial SaaS or hosted product usage, please contact licensing@tinyetl.com for additional commercial licensing terms.

 ### Key Features

 - **Automatic Schema Inference**: Detects column names and data types automatically
 - **Data Transformations**: Transform data during transfer using Lua scripting
-- **Multiple Connectors**: Support for CSV, JSON, Parquet, SQLite, PostgreSQL, MySQL (with more coming soon)
+- **Multiple Connectors**: Support for CSV, JSON, Parquet, SQLite, PostgreSQL, MySQL, http, ssh (with more coming soon)
 - **Batch Processing**: Efficient streaming with configurable batch sizes
 - **Progress Monitoring**: Real-time progress bars and transfer statistics
 - **Preview Mode**: Inspect data and schema without transferring